parentnode/docker-environment/README.md

 To run this container successfully, follow these steps:

+1: Enable host networking in your Docker.desktop
+You can find this option under Settings -> Resources -> Network

-1: Clone the janitor_parentnode_dk project from Github (https://github.com/parentnode/janitor_parentnode_dk) to your local computer.
+2: Clone the janitor_parentnode_dk project from Github (https://github.com/parentnode/janitor_parentnode_dk) to your local computer.

-2: Then use the following command to start container stack:
+3: Then use the following command to start container stack:

 PROJECT_PATH=/#PATH-TO-CLONED-REPOS#/janitor_parentnode_dk docker compose up -d